 Some things to consider when dealing with these cases:

 - Language: “Are you in a gang?”
 “Do you hang out with a gang?”
 “Do you have friends in gangs?”
-These are not helpful questions, they do not support our medical treatment needs, and will counteract attempts at building trusting relationships.
-They also imply a number of harmful stereotypes which can alienate or even re-traumatise the young person.
-Instead, asking if they are hungry or thirsty, or need to let anyone know they are in the hospital is more helpful.
+These are not helpful questions, do not support our medical treatment needs and will counteract attempts at building trusting relationships.
+They also imply several harmful stereotypes which can alienate or even re-traumatise the young person.
+Instead, asking if they are hungry or thirsty or need to let anyone know they are in the hospital is more helpful.

 Soothing the over-activated stress response and creating moments of psychological safety where possible is something we can all focus on.